soudeeptikadar/Netflix_Data_Analysis_Dashboard/README.md

 📊 Netflix Data Analysis Dashboard – Power BI
 📌 Project Overview
-This project analyzes Netflix content data using Power BI to uncover trends in content type, genre, release year, and ratings.
+This project analyses Netflix content data using Power BI to uncover trends in content type, genre, release year, and ratings.

+I am working on this project right now.

 🛠️ Tools Used
 Power BI